-Brixton Garden Pavlion
+Brixton Garden Pavilion

-Large sliding hardwood windows and doors open to the rear, making the garden an integrated element of the home, highly visible all year round, illuminated at night and an extension of the living space in the warmer months.
+Large sliding hardwood windows and doors open to the rear and side, making the garden an integral element of the home, highly visible all year round, illuminate at night and an extension of the living space in the warmer months.
+Joinery and kitchen surfaces combine to create an abstract geometry, top lit from roof windows.
+Interior spaces are defined by plywood panelling concealing appliances, storage space and pelmet lighting.

 Previous